 There is a beautiful anecdote in If These Walls Could Rock about Harry Connick, Jr. and Jill Goodacre falling in love at first site on the pool deck at the Sunset Marquis.
-Connick had checked in and was leaving the front desk to find his villa, when Goodacre came up for a breath while swimming laps in the pool.
+Connick had checked in and was leaving the front desk to find his villa when Goodacre came up for a breath while swimming laps in the pool.

 Lisa Hagen recalls in the book, “It was like a slow-motion scene from a movie…You could hear the violins playing.”
 Connick and Goodacre have been married for twenty-four years and are a happy family with their three kids.
-Amidst all the revelry in the book, this story stuck out to me, because it does encapsulate an important exhilaration at the Sunset Marquis: romanticism.
+Amidst all the revelry in the book, this story stuck out to me because it does encapsulate an important exhilaration at the Sunset Marquis: romanticism.

 A Hidden Oasis of Peace and Quiet

 Nothing particularly romantic was going on that day.
-Perhaps the inception of the thought came from witnessing a couple very in love at the brim of the villas by the staircase to La Cienega.
+Perhaps the inception of the thought came from witnessing a couple very much in love at the edge of the villas by the staircase to La Cienega.
 Or the love of music that’s obvious when I think about the excellence and passion that has passed through The Nightbird.

 My Choice for a Romantic Getaway

 If I had to pick a place to spend romantically with a boyfriend, husband, girlfriend, crush, lover, or any of the other partners one might want, I would select the Sunset Marquis every single time.
 I don’t want a place that beats me over the head with romanticism or luxury.
 I want a space to be exactly what it intrinsically is.
-Because when we are romantic, we have the privilege of being exactly what we are: present, open, and communing intimately with another.
+When we are romantic, we have the privilege of being exactly what we are: present, open, and communing intimately with another.

-However, once the thought struck, my imagination did what she’s well-equipped to do.
+However, once the thought struck, my imagination did what it’s well-equipped to do.
 I pictured white orchids and lilies pressed lovingly into the foliage around and above, soft fabrics draped here and there to transform the space into a romantic sanctuary, and small white chairs with plush pillows meticulously organized into a rectangle in two halves.
-The middle parted to make way to an alter, which was elegantly decked with braided flowering branches.
+The middle parted to make way to an altar, which was elegantly decked with braided flowering branches.

 Calling All Lovers